 Having a basic grasp of healthcare regulatory compliance, payroll technologies, and multi-state practices can bolster your chances of getting hired for a payroll position in the healthcare industry.
 But how do you acquire that knowledge?

 Watching webinars or reading online materials offered by reputable payroll organizations and government agencies can be helpful.
 Another option is to get certified.
-You could obtain the American Payroll Association’s Certified Payroll Professional (CPP), for example.
+You could obtain the American Payroll Association’s Certified Payroll Professional (CPP) designation, for example.
 Or, you could earn the Fundamental Payroll Certification (FPC), which is designed for payroll beginners and teaches core payroll concepts.

 While these certificate programs aren’t tailored to healthcare, employers, regardless of industry, often factor in relevant designations when making hiring decisions for payroll jobs.